jrdeslippe/perfportsite/docs/case_studies/gw/index.md

 The fact that the denominator in the above equation depends on $n'$, $G$ and $G'$ means it is difficult to write the matrix-reduction using standard math-libaries.
 The baseline code is implemented in FORTRAN-90 utilizing an MPI+OpenMP parallel approach, with care given to ensure a vectorizable inner loop.
 MPI parallelism is generally used to parallelize over $n$ and $n'$, while OpenMP parallelizes the $G'$ loop and the $G$ loop is left for vectorization.
 Significant data re-use of the arrays is possible if many values of $E$ are required.
 At minimum, we require three $E$ values; which leads to an arithmetic intensity of > 1.
-Initial roofline plots for KNL Xeon processors are shown below.
+An initial roofline plot for KNL Xeon processors are shown below.

 <center><img src="gwroofline.png" width=600></center>